 What does VKB mean ?

 It is abbreviation from Russian “Виртуальное Конструкторское Бюро” and it may be literally translated as Virtual Research and Design Center.
-That is because the engineers are located in different cities across Belarus and Russia.
-In current global world it is getting more common !
+That is because we were born in the USSR and Russian is our common language.

 And now we would like to offer our products or products designed or engineered by VKB in Europe.